 The Hylogger IR spectroscopic analyses of drill core, conducted by various Geological Surveys in Australia, routinely returns analyses indicating various minerals that often cannot be readily confirmed in the hand specimens, and require XRD (X-ray diffraction) or other methods for confirmation.

-The objective of this study was to confirm the mineralogy of 13 samples of Hylogged drill core from various Cleveland mine drillholes – WSP-5, especially to confirm the amphibole mineralogy.
+The objective of this study was to confirm the mineralogy of 5 samples of Hylogged drill core from various Cleveland mine drillholes especially to confirm the amphibole mineralogy.
 The sample details and summarised Hylogger mineralogy results (from Mirella Terrones) are given in Table 1, and Hylogger photos presented below.

 Table 1: Sample details